picoLLM Compression

 What is picoLLM Compression?

-picoLLM Compression is a quantization algorithm that outperforms any existing quantization techniques and speeding up LLM inference by shrinking the model.
+picoLLM Compression is a quantization algorithm that outperforms any existing quantization techniques and speeds up LLM inference by shrinking the model.

 picoLLM Compression comes with picoLLM Inference Engine, which runs on CPU and GPU across Linux, macOS, Windows, Android, iOS, Chrome, Safari, Edge, Firefox, and Raspberry Pi or other embedded systems in a few lines of code.